-Dr. Oren Z. Lerman performs a range of advanced breast reconstruction techniques to restore your figure and help you feel like yourself again.
+Dr. Oren Lerman performs all of the most advanced breast reconstruction techniques to restore the way you look and feel after breast cancer surgery.

 Why should you choose Dr. Lerman for your reconstructive surgery?